Jess-Fortino/neighborhood-map/readme.md

 Neighborhood Map Project-- Finding food around you!

 Note: This project uses Knockoutjs, Ajax, Bootstrap and Google Maps APIs.
+Also-- had some issues with initial KO & rendering and looked through various posts on the forum -- thanks!

 1.)
 Getting Started